Poland passes law that would cut off property claims - NewsBreak

 Poland passes law that would cut off property claims

-Poland's parliament passed a law on Wednesday that would prevent former Polish property owners, including Holocaust survivors and their descendants, from regaining property expropriated by the country's communist regime.
+WARSAW, Poland (AP) — Poland’s parliament passed a law on Wednesday that would prevent former Polish property owners, including Holocaust survivors and their heirs, from regaining property expropriated by the country’s communist regime.

 Israel condemned the legislation, with Foreign Minister Yair Lapid saying it “damages both the memory of the Holocaust and the rights of its victims.”

-Meanwhile, Gideon Taylor, the chair of the World Jewish Restitution Organization, or WJRO, an advocate for property restitution, said the group was “outraged,” and and called the bill “equally unfair for both Jews and non-Jews."

-The adopted amendment to Poland's administrative law would prevent property ownership and other administrative decisions from being declared void after 30 years.
+The adopted amendment would prevent property ownership and other administrative decisions from being declared void after 30 years.
 It affects Jewish and non-Jewish owners who had properties seized in the communist era.

-In the case of the former Jewish owners, at stake in many cases are the homes or business of families who were wiped out in the Holocaust and whose properties were later seized by Poland's communist-era authorities.
+In the case of the former Jewish owners, they were often the homes or business of families who were wiped out in the Holocaust and whose properties were later seized by Poland’s communist-era authorities.

-When communism fell in 1989, it opened up the possibility for former owners to try to regain lost properties.
-Some cases have made their way through the courts, but Poland has never passed a comprehensive law that would regulate restituting or compensating seized properties.

-Poland says the new legislation is a response to fraud and irregularities that have emerged in the restitution process, leading to evictions or giving real estate to property dealers in a process called “wild re-privatization.”
+Poland says it is a response to settle properties in limbo for decades.
+Some have been the target of fraud and irregularities that have emerged in the restitution process, leading to evictions or giving real estate to property dealers.

-Michael Bazyler, an expert in international law and restitution at Chapman University School of Law in California, argues that it is the wrong tool to fight the problem, and that cutting off claims of former owners forever amounts to “perpetuating injustice by the communists.”

-"The way you stop wild re-privatization and corruption is to go against corruption,” he told The Associated Press.
-“You don’t do it by taking the claims of legitimate heirs.”

 In Israel, Speaker of the Knesset Mickey Levy decided not to re-establish the Israeli-Polish parliamentary friendship group.